 Gazpacho was my favorite dish when I lived in Spain, and it was my señora’s specialty (yep, the infamous señora).
 But I’ve turned to Ina Garten, one of my all-time Food Network favorites, for her take on this no-cook dish.
 The Barefoot Contessa makes it virtually effortless to prep her gazpacho, pulsing together a mix of fresh veggies with a splash of white wine vinegar and olive oil.
 I’ve topped off my bowl with a chopped hard-boiled egg to stay true to traditional Spanish cuisine.

 1 hothouse cucumber, halved and seeded (not peeled)

 1 teaspoon freshly ground black pepper

-Roughly chop the cucumbers, bell peppers, tomatoes and red onions into 1-inch cubes.
+Roughly chop the cucumbers, bell peppers, tomatoes and red onions.

 Gazpacho recipe courtesy of Ina Garten.